morse-simulator/morse/doc/morse/what_new.rst

   when it is actually colliding (before, any object in a 1x1x1m box around the sensor would return a collision).
 While here, improve the documentation with a complete example.
+- Introduce the sensor :doc:`user/sensors/airspeed`, which allows to compute the speed of a vehicle relative to the air.

 Modifiers
 +++++++++